 The success of the Master Gardener Volunteer Program would not be possible without Master Gardener volunteers' great contributions.
 MGVs are recognized at the state conference for years of service and achievement in specific categories (see descriptions below).

-The Awards of Excellence winners will be announced at the conference on Tuesday, October 22nd.
+Winners will be announced at the conference during lunch on Tuesday, October 18th.